 - Team Management – Tools to help you manage your team as it grows and changes.
 Use admin roles and permissions to organize your teams, pull request locking, and user blocking to keep things uncluttered and set community guidelines to have things like roles and expectations already preset for all projects.

 - Social Coding – This is a community feature where you can connect with other developers and explore the myriad of projects they are working on, as well as share yours.

 - Documentation – Documentation is very important to all software projects.
 Use GitHub Pages to host your documentation in a way that can be both useful to your team and easily shared with others.
 GitHub also provides wikis, each is its own repository, so every change is recorded and can be reviewed against everything that came before.

-- Code Hosting – GitHub allows you to host public, private or open source repositories equipped with tools to help you host, version, and release code.
+- Code Hosting – GitHub allows you to host public, private, or open-source repositories equipped with tools to help you host, version, and release code.

-729 Solutions uses GitHub with each and every development project that we work on and believe it is key to successful project, especially long term ones.
+729 Solutions uses GitHub with each and every development project that we work on and believe it is key to a successful project, especially long term ones.